HMSC-useR/bathymetry-maps/README.md

 # bathymetry-maps
-January 2015 Presentation on making bathymetric maps (Tom Wainwright)
+Files for the HMSC-useR January 2015 meeting presentation on making bathymetric maps, by Tom Wainwright, 13 Jan 2015.